Practices of Reading and Writing in Logic (A workshop within UNILOG ’18)

 Call-Bezeichnung: Call for Papers

 This workshop aims at an account of logic as construed from logicians’ practices of writing and reading.
-Further interests are activities of commenting or reviewing, and of
+This includes questions on the history and philosophy of notation and of symbolic reasoning.
+Further interests are activities of commenting or reviewing, and of publishing and collecting.

 The proposed approach is motivated by the observations that a great deal of the working logician’s job is to write and read.
 First, to work a problem in logic, it is necessary to apply certain rules for transformation or deduction.
 In order to apply these rules correctly, you may write down the consecutive steps by symbol inscriptions and eventually read off the result.
 Secondly, communicating logical problems requires activities of writing for an audience, and the results to be read by others.
 Moreover, what there is to be read depends not only on what has been written, but also on what – and how it – has been read by others.